openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

   Manager.
 Your Program Manager will create the new course using the re-run feature, and then work with you to complete the steps to :ref:`update the new course<Update the New Course>`.

+* Ensure that the course content is complete.
+Additions and changes you make to the original course after creating the new course are not propagated to the new course.

 To re-run a course, you must have course creation privileges in Studio and you must be a member of the course team for the course you want to re-run.